 Bacalar Chico Marine Reserve is found at the north end of the 25-mile long Ambergris Caye and has a counterpart on land in the Bacalar Chico National Park.
 This protected area has as its Northern border the country of Mexico, separated by a small channel said to have been dug by the ancient Maya people.
 National Parks, according to the IUCN is “an area reserved for the protection of natural and scenic values of national significance for the benefit and enjoyment of the general public.”

-A Natural Monument is defined by the IUCN as “an area reserved for the protection and preservation of nationally significant natural features and unique characteristics for education, research and public appreciation.”
+A Natural Monument is defined by the IUCN as “an area reserved for the protection and preservation of nationally significant natural features and unique characteristics for education, research, and public appreciation.”
 The most notable of these, is, of course, Belize’s Blue Hole, one of the most iconic images and a very sought-after diving site.
 As mentioned at the very beginning of this post, Half Moon Caye is another Natural Monument that most divers are familiar with and which is important for both its bird and marine inhabitants.

 Organizations such as the Belize Audubon Society and Oceana play key roles in Belize of educating the public about best practices and Leave No Trace ethics.
 As part of the diving community, it is of interest to all of us to care about our oceans and reef environments.
-Divers can join PADI’s Project Aware, which empowers divers to make lasting positive change for our oceans, one dive at a time.
+Divers can join PADI’s Project Aware, which empowers divers to make a lasting positive change for our oceans, one dive at a time.
 Across all of our Sandy Point Resorts, we host regular clean-up efforts along our shoreline for trash that washes in with the tide, always collect any garbage found while diving and also follow all regulations within the Marine Reserves that we frequent on our guided tours.
 To that end, the Government of Belize just released a statement in March of 2018, pledging to phase out single-use plastic bags, Styrofoam and plastic food utensils within the next year.
-This is encouraging and a vital step in reducing plastic waste that effects our oceans.
+This is encouraging and a vital step in reducing plastic waste that affects our oceans.
 It is our hope that through the combined efforts of government legislation, individuals and organizations our magnificent reef will remain intact long into the future.